Please ensure Javascript is enabled for purposes of website accessibility

 BIOGRAPHY

-While many athletes start their journey in athletics in primary school and/or Little Athletics, for Lachlan Kennedy, it started less than two years ago.
+While many in track and field start their journey in athletics in primary school and/or Little Athletics, for Lachlan Kennedy, it started less than a few years ago.

 “Throughout all my younger years athletics was never my main thing, I was always faster than most but never thought anything of it.
 This was until my footy coach in 2020 (year 11) told me to run in the 4x100m relay for my school as he believed I was well and truly fast enough.”

-In a $20 pair of spikes and after turning up 30 minutes late on trial day, he ended up the fastest at his school with 11.6 on a grass track.
+In a $20 pair of spikes and after turning up 30 minutes late on trial day, Lachlan ended up the fastest student at his school with 11.6 on a grass track.

 It looked like a major shift was imminent for Lachlan who had played rugby union from an early age.
 He loved the freedom and potential it provided, a huge open field with tons of space to run.
 He played on the wing from under-6s to 15s, making various Brisbane junior rugby union representative sides.

 Now involved with athletics alongside his rugby, in his last year at school, still learning to use starting blocks, and on a weeks’ worth of training, he represented his school placing third in the 100m with 11.4.
-The winner was Jai Gordon, a now team mate on his 2022 World U20 Championships team.
+The winner was Jai Gordon, a team mate also selected to the 2022 World U20 Championships team (Jai would eventually withdraw with injury).

 In 2021, his last year at school, he was under the guidance of astute athletics coach Russel Hansen.
 On just one year of athletics training of 2 sessions/week, 2-3 footy training sessions/week, a game and gym work, by September 2021 he clocked a stunning 100m time of 10.51.